TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 2025.03.25.869 (25 March, 2025)
 ### Changes
 * Minor GUI changes (fixed the behavior of stuck columns).
+* Log files improvement: taker name is used instead of taker ID in log files.

 ## Version 2025.03.24.627 (24 March, 2025)
 ### Features